fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/y-axis-in-fusiontime.md

 In the above code:

-- Set the `multiCanvas` attribute to `false`, which renders the chart with dual y-axis.
+- Set the `multiCanvas` attribute to `false`, which renders the chart with dual Y-axis.
-- Set the column name using the `value` attribute under the `plot` object to specify the column which is mapped to the y-axis.
+- Set the column name using the `value` attribute under the `plot` object to specify the column which is mapped to the Y-axis.
-- Set the y-axis title for both the y-axis using the `title` attribute under the `yAxis` object.
+- Set the Y-axis title for both the Y-axis using the `title` attribute under the `yAxis` object.

-## Log Y-Axis
+## Log Y-axis

 In some scenarios, you might also have data for which instead of a usual linear axis you want a `logarithmic` axis.
-Logarithmic y-axis means log scale of any base greater than 1.
+Logarithmic Y-axis means log scale of any base greater than 1.
 The default base is 10.
 You can also opt to change the base if required.
-The charts with logarithmic y-axis are perfect for plotting data that comprises of both small and large values.
-You can use this to plot data like sales comparison, election results, population growth, etc. A chart with logarithmic y-Axis is shown below:
+The charts with logarithmic Y-axis are perfect for plotting data that comprises of both small and large values.
+You can use this to plot data like sales comparison, election results, population growth, etc. A chart with logarithmic Y-axis is shown below:

 {% embed_ftChart log-y-axis-chart %}

-The chart is a logarithmic y-axis chart created to showcase the **Thermal flow of machinery observed** from the east region thermal sensor.
+The chart is a logarithmic Y-axis chart created to showcase the **Thermal flow of machinery observed** from the east region thermal sensor.

-To render a chart with logarithmic y-axis refer to the code below:
+To render a chart with logarithmic Y-axis refer to the code below:

 ```javascript
 {